RTiK/mosaic/README.md

 ## Installation

-Everything is compiled with CMake.
-Before we begin installing the project we need to make sure we have the two dependencies: OpenCV and GoogleTest.
+Everything is built with CMake.
+Before we begin installing the project we need to make sure the two dependencies OpenCV and GoogleTest are available on your computer.

 ### OpenCV

-You can download the OpenCV source code, copy it into the directory `3rdparty/opencv` and install OpenCV there.
+You can download the OpenCV source code and install it into the directory `3rdparty/opencv`.

 There are binaries available for Windows but make sure that they are made for your compiler.
 Otherwise you'll still have to compile them with yourself.
-Finally, make sure to include the OpenCV ´bin/´ directory (Debug and Release) in your ´PATH´ variable.
+Also for Windows don't forget to add OpenCV `bin/` directory (Debug and Release) to your `PATH` variable.
 The [OpenCV installation guide](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.htmlhttps://docs.opencv.org/master/d3/d52/tutorial_windows_install.html) is a good first choice.

-If you already have OpenCV installed somewhere on your computer the installation script will attempt to find it as a fallback in case no installation could be found in the directory `3rdparty/opencv`.
+If you already have OpenCV installed somewhere on your computer the installation script will attempt to find a global installation as a fallback in case no installation could be found in the directory `3rdparty/opencv`.

 ### GoogleTest

-The installation script will attempt to compile the GTest library from sources in the directory `3rdparty/googletest`.
-This is considered best practice using GTest.
+CMake will attempt to build the GTest library from source.
+This is considered best practice for using GTest.
+Please download the latest version of GTest into the directory `3rdparty/googletest`.

 If no sources are available, the script will try to find the binaries in the `3rdparty/googletest` directory.
 As a final fallback the script will check for a system-wide installation.